imjoych/JCNavigator/README.md

 This framework supports the development of iOS 8.0+ in ARC.

 * JCNavigator configs.
-* Implement URL maps for modules.
+* Implement module maps.
-* Page jumps with method openURL: or openScheme.
+* Page jumps with method openURL: or openProtocol:.

 ### JCNavigator configs